Autotrader.com

-Autotrader.com, Inc. is an online marketplace for car buyers and sellers, founded in 1997.
+Autotrader.com, Inc. is an American online marketplace for car buyers and sellers, founded in 1997.
 It aggregates new, used, and certified second-hand cars from dealers and private sellers.
 The site also provides users with automotive reviews, shopping advice, and comparison tools for car financing and insurance information.
 The firm is based in Atlanta, Georgia.
 Since 2018 it has also been operating in Australia.
 Autotrader.com is owned by the Cox Automotive subsidiary of Cox Enterprises.
-The company is led by Sanford Schwartz.
+It was originally a magazine, started by entrepreneur Stuart Arnold.

 History

 Autotrader.com was founded in 1997.
+It was derived from Auto Trader magazine, first published by Stu Arnold in 1973.
+Freelance photographers would travel to the address of a customer to photograph their vehicle.

+Arnold sold the business in 1988 to Cox Enterprises, an Atlanta-based media chain.
 In 2010, Providence Equity Partners purchased a 25% interest, becoming a minority owner in the company.
 Kleiner Perkins Caufield & Byers is also an investor.